fabianvf/python-rake/README.md

     Rake = RAKE.Rake(RAKE.SmartStopList())
     Rake.run(text)

-Other stoplists and stoplists other languages can be found at https://github.com/trec-kba/many-stop-words/tree/master/orig, at http://www.ranks.nl/stopwords and in the NLTK stopwords package
+Other stoplists and stoplists in other languages can be found at https://github.com/trec-kba/many-stop-words/tree/master/orig, at http://www.ranks.nl/stopwords and in the NLTK stopwords package

 ### Releases ###
 I will push releases to pypi periodically, but if there is a feature in master not built/pushed and you want it to be, just ping me.